 Likely letters are a way for schools to keep top applicants engaged and excited about attending.

-Likely letters are typically sent out only to the very top applicants, and in some cases only to student athletes.
+Likely letters are typically sent out only to the very top applicants and, in some cases, only to student-athletes.
 Yale sends out likely letters to students who are exceptionally strong as scholars or who will contribute to the Yale community in other outstanding ways.
 You need to really stand out in your college applications to a school to get a letter.

 While each school is different, likely letters are used to target applicants who are at the top of a particular category.
-These categories include academics, sports and other school specific factors.
+These categories include academics, sports, and other school-specific factors.

-Take a look at our answers to some of the most common questions about Likely letters!
+Take a look at our answers to some of the most common questions about likely letters!

 These schools know they are competing with each other for top applicants.
 They each want to improve their yield rates and the chance that these top applicants will choose to attend their school.

 A likely letter is not an offer of admission, so it is possible to be rejected after receiving one.
-While likely letters indicate a high probability of acceptance, it is not a guarantee
+While likely letters indicate a high probability of acceptance, it is not a guarantee.

 Likely letters do not guarantee admission.
 The only thing that can do that is an official offer.
 A likely letter only indicates to a student that they have a high chance of getting an offer.